Bromley Health Protection

-A HPC Champion is someone who works to help protect the residents, relatives, visitors and staff they work with in reducing any impact of infectious disease.
+A Health Protection and Care Champion (HPCC) is someone who works to help protect the residents, relatives, visitors and staff they work with in reducing any impact of infectious disease.
 This is achieved by creating and maintaining a clean and safe environment through knowledge-based care.

-This can be achieved through our network of Champions, you will be supported and guided by expert advice and effective collaboration from infection prevention & control and public health nurses.
-This will help mitigate the impact of infectious disease, resulting in your settings becoming happier, safer places.
+Through the network of Champions, HPCCs were supported and guided by expert advice and effective collaboration between specialist Infection Prevention & Control Nurses and Public Health Nurses.
+The aim was to help mitigate the impact of infectious disease, resulting in settings becoming happier, safer places.

-Anyone can be a HPC Champion.
-We want you to be a source of knowledge and guidance for your colleagues.
-We want you to have a desire to learn more about health protection, so that you can support others.
-We want you to have your say in how your workplace provides care and looks after each other and your environment.
+The network was open to anyone working in care settings and all were encouraged to become a HPC Champion.
+The aim was for HPCC to be a source of knowledge and guidance for colleagues, to have a desire to learn more about health protection, to support others.
+It enabled HPCC to have a say in how their workplace provides care and looks after each other and their work environment.

-We want you to be involved, have a say on what matters to you and your workplace.
-Not only will you have the opportunity to network with colleagues and become part of a team, you will also achieve personal development and encourage others to feel empowered and enjoy maintaining excellent standards of care for all in your settings.
+Not only did HPCCs have the opportunity to network with colleagues and become part of a team, they also furthered personal developmentencouraging others to feel empowered whilst maintaining excellent standards of care for all their settings.

 The Health Protection and Care Champion Network was supported by nurses from Smart Health Solutions